 5.4.1 Web Postings

-Material posted in password-protected areas of The Open Group web sites, including password-protected wikis and Plato pages, whether posted by The Open Group or member companies, is always to be regarded as Open Group Confidential, whether or not it is explicitly labeled as such.
+Material posted in password-protected areas of The Open Group websites, including password-protected wikis and collaboration tool pages, whether posted by The Open Group or member companies, is always to be regarded as The Open Group Confidential, whether or not it is explicitly labeled as such.

 5.4.2 Distribution of Materials

 Confidential material must be distributed using secure methods of distribution.

 The following methods are for the purposes of these procedures assumed to be secure: